Clive Rowe: Theatre

 and in Jack and the Beanstalk from November 2010.

 He appeared as "Judas Iscariot" opposite Dave Willetts' "Jesus" in a touring version of Jesus Christ Superstar.
 He also voiced "Audrey 2" in the UK tour of Little Shop of Horrors.
 He frequently plays the Dame in the annual Christmas pantomime at the Hackney Empire.
 He also starred as the lion and Uncle Henry in a theatre production of The Wiz, a black version of The Wizard of Oz, in 2011.

 In the summer of 2009, he appeared as the Jester "Feste" in Edward Dick's Regent's Park Open Air Theatre's production of Shakespeare's Twelfth Night.

 In September and October 2011, Rowe played Osterberg, Monty Python's lawyer in Steve Thompson's "No Naughty Bits" at the Hampstead Theatre.
 In November 2011, Rowe played 'One-Round' in The Ladykillers at The Gielgud Theatre, London.
+In 2018, he played Nicely-Nicely Johnson in Guys and Dolls at the Royal Albert Hall a role that in the past he won an Olivier Award for portraying.

 Rowe also played one of the debt collectors in The Old Vic's production of Kiss Me, Kate.
 He played this role in the winter of 2012/13.
 From mid-2013 to February 2014 Rowe played King Darius in Tori Amos's musical production of The Light Princess, at the Lyttelton Theatre (National).
 In the summer of 2018, he starred alongside comedian Matt Lucas in Chichester Festival Theatre’s Me and My Girl.
+In the summer of 2025, he toured in the UK cast of The Addams Family as Uncle Fester Addams.

 He toured in In the Willows, a modern, hip-hop retelling of the book of the same name.
 This show promotes equality by, for example, the incorporation of BSL into the choreography.
 Rowe plays Badger, teacher of a London state school.
 He was also in Sister Act as Eddie Souther.